wsssoftware/cakephp-datatables/README.md

 **Note:** You can create as many configurations as you need, as long as their names are unique.

+**Note:** When use `AuthComponent` to allow a action that contain DataTables you must allow the action `getDataTablesContent` too in this controller.

 **2** - Setting the `viewsVars` for chosen `configuration(s)` in the Controller action

 ```php